ssfsx17/sky-islands/readable.md

 Dehydration - Physical Power is zero.
 Removed whenever you take Water elemental damage.

-Elemental Armor Coating: `<Specific>`{=html} - Requires that you use armor and/or a shield.
+Elemental Armor Coating: <Specific> - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is halved.
 The most recent application of this status removes all previous applications.

-Elemental Armor Resin: `<Specific>`{=html} - Requires that you use armor and/or a shield.
+Elemental Armor Resin: <Specific> - Requires that you use armor and/or a shield.
 Incoming damage from the specified element is nullified.
 If this occurs, then this status is also removed during the status phase.
 The most recent application of this status removes all previous applications.

-Elemental Charge Feedback: `<Specific>`{=html} - All element charges of the specified element instead cause you to lose health, then the charges disappear.
+Elemental Charge Feedback: <Specific> - All element charges of the specified element instead cause you to lose health, then the charges disappear.
 The amount is 10% of your Maximum Health for each charge.
 This includes all charges you have when the status is first caused, and all charges you gain while having this status.
 The most recent application of this status removes all previous applications.

-Elemental Resistance: `<Specific>`{=html} - Incoming damage from the specified element is halved, after taking armor into account.
+Elemental Resistance: <Specific> - Incoming damage from the specified element is halved, after taking armor into account.
 For example, if you have the Elemental Resistance: Fire status, you take 30 physical Fire damage, and you have 20 Physical Armor, then you take 5 damage to your Health.
 The most recent application of this status removes all previous applications.
 Note that Elemental Armor Coating applies before subtracting armor from the damage, while Elemental Resistance applies after, so having both statuses at the same time is a good combination if the enemy is only capable of one type of elemental damage.

-Elemental Sticky Bomb: `<Specific>`{=html} - You take 1 elemental damage of the specific element, per status phase.
+Elemental Sticky Bomb: <Specific> - You take 1 elemental damage of the specific element, per status phase.
 Multiple sticky bombs can stack.
 Thankfully they have finite durations.

-Elemental Weakness: `<Specific>`{=html} - Incoming damage from the specified element bypasses your armor.
+Elemental Weakness: <Specific> - Incoming damage from the specified element bypasses your armor.
 The most recent application of this status removes all previous applications.

-Elemental Weapon Coating: `<Specific>`{=html} - All of your weapons have their damage type changed to be of the specified element.
+Elemental Weapon Coating: <Specific> - All of your weapons have their damage type changed to be of the specified element.
 The most recent application of this status removes all previous applications.

-Elemental Weapon Resin: `<Specific>`{=html} - All of your weapons have their damage type changed to be of the specified element.
+Elemental Weapon Resin: <Specific> - All of your weapons have their damage type changed to be of the specified element.
 They also your Power Level to the damage.
 If the damage boost occurs, then this status is removed during the status phase.
 The most recent application of this status removes all previous applications.
 If you have both Elemental Weapon Coating and Elemental Weapon Resin statuses, then the Resin effect supercedes the Coating effect until the Resin wears off, after